-Data is reported for transportation and distribution (upstream) on a monthly basis from logistics system, and covers weight, distances, mode and ambient/refrigerated transport.
-Where logistic data is only partially available or not available, Upfield may estimate the distance, mode of transport using latitude and longitude of cities.
+For the distribution of Upfield's products from own factories to warehouses, data is reported per operation in Upfield's logistics system, and covers weight, distances, mode and ambient/refrigerated transport.
+Where logistics data is only partially available or not available, Upfield may estimate the distance, mode of transport using latitude and longitude of cities.